CSCfi/csc-user-guide/docs/cloud/rahti/rahti4-migration.md

           memory: 500Mi
 ```

-This change helps lowering the default costs for the user, gives the administrators a better understanding of the total resource usage and needs, and improves loadbalancing.
+This change helps lowering the default costs for the user, gives the administrators a better understanding of the total resource usage and needs, and improves load balancing.

 ## How to create routes?

-!!! info "Default URLs sufix have changed"
+!!! info "Default URLs suffix have changed"

     In Rahti3 default URLs were `<whatever>.rahtiapp.fi` meanwhile in Rahti4 it will be `<whatever>.2.rahtiapp.fi`